Cubs vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Andrew Benintendi and the Chicago White Sox play Mike Tauchman and the Chicago Cubs at Guaranteed Rate Field on Tuesday at 8:10 PM ET, in the first game of a two-game series.
+Cody Bellinger and the Chicago Cubs will play Andrew Benintendi and the Chicago White Sox on Wednesday at Guaranteed Rate Field, at 8:10 PM ET.

-The White Sox are listed as -110 moneyline favorites for this matchup against the Cubs (-110).
-The total is 9 runs for this matchup (with -115 odds to go over and -105 odds to go under).
+The favored Cubs have -120 moneyline odds to win against the underdog White Sox, who are listed at +100.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.